rssnyder/fetch-movies/README.md

 Given a list off letterboxd.com, this will return magnet links for the top 1080p torrent on the pirate bay for each movie in the list.

 Usage: 'python letterboxd.py [link to list]

+# youtubeLinks

+Given a string, returns the link to the top youtube search result